shaodongdatamind/shaodongdatamind.github.io/_posts/2023-04-07-double-ml-elasticity-estimation.md

 ## How does double ML work
 Pricing elasticity estimation is not just fitting a machine learning model using the available data.
-As we said in the last section, a naive estimation may give ridiculous suggestions due to the biased data.
+As we said in the last section, a naive estimation may give ridiculous suggestions due to biased data.

 Double machine learning is a method that combines machine learning algorithms to estimate treatment effects in causal inference.
 It aims to answer the questions of 'what if'.
 For example, what sales would be if I set the discount to 30%?

-Generally, DML include two phases.
+Generally, DML includes two phases.
 1) In the first phase, we train two separate models to predict the treatment (price) and outcome (sales) using confounding variables, respectively.
 2) In the second phase, we estimate the pricing elasticity on the residuals of price and sales from the trained models.

-Specifically, we want to estimate causal effect, $$\theta$$ using the following equations:
+Specifically, we want to estimate the causal effect, $$\theta$$, using the following equations:

 $$Y = \theta T + G(W) + \epsilon$$